mattludwigs/active/README.md

-Designed this prototype website for a design expo
+Developed this prototype website for a design expo

-Due to the prototype nature of this site, it is not responsive and is best on Chrome.
+Due to the prototype nature of this site, it is not responsive and is best in Chrome at fullscreen on a 15 inch screen.
 Anything else was considered out of scope for a prototype

 Some features:
 1. Single Page Application